 The Oil and Gas Supply Module represents domestic crude oil and natural gas supply within an integrated framework that captures the interrelationships among the various sources of supply-onshore, offshore, and Alaska-by all production techniques, including natural gas recovery from coalbeds and low-permeability geologic formations.
 The framework analyzes cash flow and profitability to compute investment and drilling for each of the supply sources, based on the prices for crude oil and natural gas, the domestic recoverable resource base, and the state of technology.
-Oil and natural gas production activities are modeled for 12 supply regions, including six onshore, three offshore, and in three Alaska regions.
+Oil and natural gas production activities are modeled for 12 supply regions, including 6 onshore, 3 offshore, and in 3 regions not Alaska.